Trackhouse Racing: Car No. 91 history

 On May 24, 2022, Trackhouse announced the creation of Project91, a part-time entry that aims to put international drivers behind the wheel in the Cup Series.
 The team was due to compete in at least one race during the 2022 season, with the driver and the race to be announced, before adding additional races in the 2023 season.
 Two days later, it was announced that 2007 Formula 1 World Champion Kimi Räikkönen would be driving the No. 91 car at Watkins Glen.

 Räikkönen finished 37th after crashing on the tire barrier past the bus-stop chicane on lap 45.
 In 2023, Räikkönen returned to the No. 91 at COTA, where he finished 29th.

 On May 18, 2023, the team announced New Zealander Shane van Gisbergen would make his NASCAR debut at the inaugural Grant Park 220 at the Chicago Street Course.
 After qualifying in third place, van Gisbergen won the race, becoming the first driver in the modern era of NASCAR, and the first driver in sixty years, to win his debut race.
 On July 19, 2023, Trackhouse Racing announced van Gisbergen would make his second start of the 2023 season at the Indianapolis Road Course.

 On January 6, 2025, the team announced that Brazilian IndyCar driver Hélio Castroneves would drive the No. 91 and run the 2025 Daytona 500.
 Under NASCAR's new "Open Exemption Provisional" rule, Castroneves is guaranteed a starting position in the race.

+On June 3, 2026, it was announced that former Formula 1 and current FIA World Endurance Championship (WEC) driver Kevin Magnussen would drive the No. 91 in the inaugural race at Naval Base Coronado in San Diego.